Last update: May 28, 2020

 Jefferson Outreach Senior Services of San Antonio

-Jefferson Outreach has established the Emergency Needs Program in response to the COVID-19 crisis.
-They have been partnering with the San Antonio Food Bank to deliver meals and other necessities at no cost to home bound seniors in San Antonio.
+Jefferson Outreach has been partnering with the San Antonio Food Bank to deliver meals and other necessities at no cost to home bound seniors in San Antonio.
 Please contact them if you or someone you know is in need of this form of support.

 If you are not personally in need of these services, please consider donating through their website.
 Jefferson Outreach is in need of your support now more than ever in order to continue offering these essential services.